Venice TV Awards

 The Venice TV Award is a television prize bestowed each year in September.

+Description

-Two weeks after the Venice International Film Festival, a team of jurors from around the world meet in Venice to select the winners of 19 categories.
-Prerequisite for a nomination is that the production was first broadcast on a television station.
-The exception is the New Talent category.
-This award also highlights that the TV industry is a $260 billion industry worldwide with around 38,500 TV channels in operation and is supported by egta, ACT (Association of Commercial TV) and IMZ (International Music + Media Centre).
+Two weeks after the Venice International Film Festival, a team of jurors from around the world meet in Venice to select the winners of 19 categories for the Venice TV Award.
+The main prerequisite for a nomination is that the production was first broadcast on a television station, apart from the New Talent category.
 This award brings national and international recognition for quality content.